How freelancers can ask their existing clients for referrals? Tips on when is the right time to ask client for referrals along with an email template.

-I used an email template to my client with thanks note for payment and asking them for referrals.
+I used an email template to my client with a thanks note for payment and asking them for referrals.

 If you have any other upcoming work in XenForo or vBulletin or PHP in general, I will be more than happy to be part of it.

-If you know someone else who is also looking for a PHP develor especially in vBulletin, XenForo or WordPress, you can refer them to me.
+Also, if you know someone else who is also looking for a PHP develor especially in vBulletin, XenForo or WordPress, you can refer them to me.
 I am actively looking for more work from clients.